digitalcraftsman/hugo-freelancer-theme/README.md

     $ hugo server -w

-Now enter `localhost:1313/``in the address bar of your browser.
+Now enter `localhost:1313` in the address bar of your browser.

 ## Contributing